AddMorePower/publishing-pipeline/Practical documentation/README.md

 Just like the JSON archive file, the YAML schema file should have `archive.yaml` as extension in the name of the file.

 #### The JSON archive file
-The content of the JSON file should be written using the same logic as the section [above](#json-handwriting), except this time, instead of using the NOMAD Metainfo Browser, one should use the schema file.
+The JSON file should be created using the same logic described in the section [above](#json-parsing).
-In this case, the `data` section of the JSON archive could look something like this:
+As an example, the `data` section of the JSON archive could look something like this:
 ```
 {
   "data": {